-Latin hypercube (LH) designs provides a flexible way of constructing efficient designs for quantitative factors.
+Latin hypercube (LH) designs are quite flexible and efficient for quantitative factors.
 They have some of the space-filling properties of factorial designs with fine grids, but require orders of magnitude less sampling.
 Once again, let k denote the number of factors, and let $n_d \ge k$ denote the number of design points.
-Every column of the LH design is a permutation of the $n_d$ equally-spaced factor levels.
-Figure 6 lists a random LH with k=2 and m=11, and provides a picture of results that might arise by using this experimental design for our capture-the-flag simulation.
+Every column of the LH design is a permutation of the n_d equally-spaced factor levels.
+Figure 6 lists a random LH with k=2 and m=11, and provides a picture of results that might arise by using this experiment design for our capture-the-flag simulation.
 Compare this design to those of Figure 3.
-Unlike the $2^2$ factorial design, the LH design provides some information about what happens in the center of the experimental region, but requires far less effort than the $11^2$ factorial design.
+Unlike the 2^2 factorial design, the LH design provides some information about what happens in the center of the experimental region, but requires far less effort than the 11^2 factorial design.